 That’s the 25,000-mile-increment question.

 Although earning status is a personal decision, it’s worthwhile if:

 - Your travel is reimbursed or covered by your employer

 - Delta’s routes and service match your needs

 - You find the perks useful and money-saving

 - You value upgrades

 - Delta provides the bulk of your travel service or the best prices from your airport

 If you reach one status tier, don’t go out of your way to fly Delta unless the next level’s perks are valuable to you.
 Also, when you earn Delta elite status, it’s good for the remainder of that year and all of the following year.
-So if you have a period of heavy travel, you can set yourself up with elite status for nearly two years.
+So if you have a period of heavy travel early in the year, you can set yourself up with elite status for nearly two years.

 Finally, if you just want basic perks like a free checked bag or priority boarding on Delta flights, you can get those with a Delta credit card without any flying required.

 Earning Delta status with upgrades, bonus miles and the rest of the perks is only worthwhile if Delta is the best airline for your travel needs.
 So if Delta’s routes and times are easy from where you live, take advantage of the benefits of elite status.

 You can earn Delta elite status from the number of miles or segments flown, plus a minimum spending requirement on flights (or a waiver with an Amex Delta credit card).
 You’ll achieve a new tier every 25,000 miles you fly — then have to overcome a 50,000-mile gap between Delta’s Platinum and Diamond thresholds.